Alternative Sentencing + Diversion

-The OAR Community Service Department serves the following participants:
+The OAR Community Service Department is on the journey with the following participants:

 - Individuals who are court-ordered to complete community service through the Arlington County or City of Falls Church Courts;